Skip to content

 Small additions like this can support both gut health and metabolic balance.

-Resistant starch behaves more like fibre and may:
+Resistant starch may:

 • Support beneficial gut bacteria